Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Bridger Brewing – Pizza Pairings, Popular on MSU Campus

 Located right next to Montana State University, Bridger Brewing is always buzzing with students, families, and sports fans.
-The pizzas are the main draw — hand-tossed crusts with fun toppings like bison pepperoni.
-Their pints lean approachable, like pale ales and lagers, making it an excellent stop for a casual lunch or game-day hangout.
-Tip: The rooftop patio is a solid summer spot for catching some sun.
+The pizzas are the main draw as they are hand-tossed crusts with fun toppings like bison pepperoni.
+Their pints lean light, like pale ales and lagers, making it an excellent stop for a casual lunch or game-day hangout.

 Outlaw Brewing – Laid-Back, Dog-Friendly Patio